isc-projects/bind9/doc/arm/reference.rst

    BIND implementation.

-   Stub zones can be used to eliminate the need for a glue NS record in a parent zone at the expense of maintaining a stub zone entry and a set of name server addresses in ``named.conf``.
+   Stub zones can be used to eliminate the need for a glue NS record in a parent zone, at the expense of maintaining a stub zone entry and a set of name server addresses in ``named.conf``.
 This usage is not recommended for new configurations, and BIND 9 supports it only in a limited way.
-If a BIND 9 primary serving a parent zone has child stub zones configured, all the secondary servers for the parent zone also need to have the same child stub zones configured.
+If a BIND 9 primary, serving a parent zone, has child stub zones configured, all the secondary servers for the parent zone also need to have the same child stub zones configured.